LoFP LoFP / t1078

 verify the user identity, user agent, and source ip address to ensure they are expected.

-verify whether the user identity, user agent, and/or hostname should be requesting changes in your environment. password reset attempts from unfamiliar users should be investigated. if known behavior is causing false positives, it can be exempted from the rule.
+verify whether the user identity should be making changes in your environment. policy updates from unfamiliar users should be investigated. if known behavior is causing false positives, it can be exempted from the rule.

 vulnerability scanners